sbarnet00/ELK-Stack-Project/README.md

 Load balancer advantages:

- -ensures that the web application will be highly available by delegating traffic to available servers and avoid         overloading and prevent DDOS attacks
+ - ensures that the web application will be highly available by delegating traffic to available servers and avoid         overloading and prevent DDOS attacks

- -restricts access to the rest of the internal network
+ - restricts access to the rest of the internal network

- -control security for multiple servers in an umbrella instead of per server, fully configurable
+ - control security for multiple servers in an umbrella instead of per server, fully configurable

- -logs/documents traffic with the ability to deny access(IDS/IPS function)
+ - logs/documents traffic with the ability to deny access(IDS/IPS function)

- -increased fault tolerance and redundancy
+ - increased fault tolerance and redundancy

 The jump box acts as a gateway to the backend of the servers, via secured public access, to remotely manage, create/scale, udpate, modify servers, in addition to deploying new containers/software as desired.